Fingolimod (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Blurred vision, sensitivity to light, or other vision changes
+- Blurred vision, trouble seeing, sensitivity to light, or other vision changes

 - Dark urine or pale stools, nausea, vomiting, loss of appetite, stomach pain, yellow skin or eyes